-It should be kept in mind that the results of the social network analysis are influenced by the number and type of organizations consulted for gathering the data.
-During the data collection process, we strived to interview different types of actors, carefully selected among the ones widely recognized as the pivotal ones in the biodiversity science-policy-landscape in Europe.
-Nonetheless, the results are to be considered as exploratory rather than comprehensive.
-Moreover, because of the very nature of the method used, the social network analysis fails to capture actors who are currently not wellestablished and embedded in the existing network of interactions.
+The social network analysis, however, should not be interpreted as a performance evaluation.
+The results are influenced by the number and type of organizations consulted for gathering the data.
+To mitigate this issue, during the data collection process, we strived to interview different types of actors (in terms of societal role and agenda), carefully selected among the ones widely recognized as the pivotal ones in the biodiversity science-policy-landscape in Europe.
+Nonetheless, the results are to be considered as exploratory.
+Moreover, because of the very nature of the method used, the social network analysis fails to capture actors who are currently not well-established and embedded in the existing network of interactions.
 As networks are temporally dynamic, with new actors and relations emerging and others dissolving, the social network analysis only offers a snapshot picture of the network, which is fixed in time.
 To this end, a more extensive list of organizations operating in the science-policy-practice interface is provided in the supplementary material to complement the social network analysis (Section 4.2 and Annex 1 in Section 7.1).
-As the next steps in BioAgora, more deliberative and participatory methods may be able to aid the further identification of marginal and unrecognized actors and actor types operating in the realm of biodiversity and related sustainability issues.
-It would also be useful to further explore the reasons of those actors who, despite being aware of each other, remain disconnected.
-Although it is normal that not all organizations would interact with each other because of institutional reasons (e.g. their work is not strictly relevant to each other), some missing interactions may be due, for example, to a lack of trust, willingness to collaborate or ability to network.

 The qualitative analysis (Section 4.3) revealed that the multiple public and private actors from international to local level deemed responsible for the implementation of the strategy are seen simultaneously as potential enablers and disablers in reference to general and specific implementation challenges.
 These actors included international organizations, the European Commission, its agencies and the member states, the business and financial sector, landowners and managers, scientists and experts, and civil society.
 Overall, the interviews confirmed that the Science Service is expected to be inclusive both in terms of potential participants to knowledge production (e.g. expert knowledge) as well as in terms of beneficiaries/users of such knowledge extending beyond to policymakers (e.g. citizens, groups).
-These considerations offer points of reflection to underpin the fair and inclusive functioning of the Science Service, and to further consider possibilities and potential avenues in the future.
-The question, to be further explored during the duration of the BioAgora project, (e.g. relevant to Task 2.3 and to WP5) is how to reconcile inclusiveness and rigour in the context of knowledge co-creation, or in other words, how to integrate non-scientific knowledge into the scientific method for the purpose of supporting sound evidence for policy and decision-making.
+These considerations offer points of reflection to underpin the fair and inclusive functioning of the Science Service